Pre-release version of Clooz 4 now available!

 Clooz has over 200 different report formats, which can be printed or exported as Adobe pdf, MS Excel, MS Word, rich text (rtf), or XML files.

-Image of the Clooz report selection window
+Image of the Clooz report in list format

 A Unique Analysis Tool: Clooz’s Composite View